nirhal/JLua/README.md

 devenv Project.sln /build Debug
 ```

-Before running the Java program, make sure you have the .so (UNIX) or .dll (Windows) file path in your "LD_LIBRARY_PATH" (UNIX) or "PATH" (Windows) environmental variable.
+Before running the Java program, make sure you have the .so (UNIX) or .dll (Windows) file path in your "LD_LIBRARY_PATH" (UNIX) or "PATH" (Windows) environment variable.

 ### Usage from Lua ###